gtfierro/aronnax/README.md

-# JFSeb
+# Aronnax

-JFSeb is a document-based database that permits queries over the history of a document (longitudinal) as well as normal relational queries.
+Aronnax is a document-based database that permits queries over the history of a document (longitudinal) as well as normal relational queries.
 I would also like to support continuous views, in which query result sets are updated in real-time as the database applies changes to documents.